klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/block.md

 ## eth_getUncleCountByBlockHash <a id="eth_getunclecountbyblockhash"></a>

 Returns the number of uncles in a block from a block matching the given block hash.
-As there are no uncles in Klaytn, it always returns `0x0`.
+Since there are no uncles in Klaytn, it returns `0x0`.
+It returns `null` if there is no matching block.

 **Parameters**